Qovery/documentation/website/guides/tutorial/how-to-deploy-your-application-on-aws-in-30-minutes.md

 #### Get your AWS API keys

 To install Qovery on your AWS account, the `secret access key` and `access key id` are required.
-Here is a comprehensive [step-by-step guide][docs.using-qovery.configuration.business.cloud-account.amazon-web-services#connect-your-aws-account] on how to generate your `secret access key` and `access key id`.
+Here is a comprehensive [step-by-step guide][docs.using-qovery.configuration.cloud-service-provider.amazon-web-services#connect-your-aws-account] on how to generate your `secret access key` and `access key id`.
 If you already have those keys, then you can go to the next point.

 #### Connect to Qovery
 Using Qovery is as simple as connect with your *Github* or *Gitlab* account on [console.qovery.com][urls.start_qovery].